Best Resene Interior Colours: Room-by-Room Guide

 Resene Alabaster

-- Clean white with just enough warmth to not look stark
+• Clean white with just enough warmth to avoid looking stark

-- Provides crisp, clean definition between wall and architrave
+• Gives a crisp, clean line between wall and architrave

 Alternative